 Scarlatti’s annotation is Allegrissimo, i.e., “most joyful”.
 Well, Colli turned this into a playfully romantic—excessively romantic—piece.
 It felt like a peacefully flowing Andante, far from Allegrissimo.
 Actually, the tempo wasn’t that much of, but because here, the focus was on the base beat in the left hand, while the ornaments in the top voice were—just that.
 On the harpsichord, the focus shifts onto the lively ornamented top voice—hence Allegrissimo.

 Of course, Colli played again with very differentiated dynamics—a highly subjective modern concert grand performance at its extreme, with extravagantly expressive exaggerations par excellence.
 In contrast to the first sonata, this one ended in a big crescendo gesture.

 Sonata K.492 in D major: Presto

 This now was definitely Presto—typical for any performance on a modern grand, I would say.
 And Colli has more than enough technical prowess to master the score also at a fast pace.
-But again, there was plenty of exaggeration: extreme agogics (such as sudden ritenuti) hindered the flow, on the other hand, the fast scales turned into blurred glissandi.
+But again, there was plenty of exaggeration: excessive agogics (such as sudden ritenuti) hindered the flow, on the other hand, the fast scales turned into blurred glissandi.
 In repeats, Colli added additional ornaments—moderately baroque in style, often blurred, given Colli’s tempo.
-And also here, the dynamics were extremely differentiated—and extreme in contrasts and breadth.
+And also here, the dynamics were highly differentiated—and extreme in contrasts and breadth.
 Colli, not Scarlatti.

 Sonata K.69 in F minor